Solomanin/Covid_eda/README.md

 # Covid_eda
+# Project description:
  Using real world  data, I analyzed the data on the incidence of COVID
+# Skills and Tools:
+ python, pandas, matplotlib, seaborn, pandas.plot, data visualization